Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

 Generate a new encryption key if using ASCII keys with a key length of 16 characters to overcome the 7-bit limit that weakens the encryption key.

-Switch to Base64 256 bits keys if possible, or to at least ASCII 24 character keys to be backward compatible with pre v5.x.x endpoints and have stronger encryption.
+Switch to Base64 256 bits keys if possible, or to at least ASCII 24 character keys to be backward compatible with pre Version 5 endpoints and have stronger encryption.

-NOTE: Base64 keys can only be configured for NServiceBus v5+ and are not compatible with earlier versions.
+NOTE: Base64 keys can only be configured for NServiceBus Versions 5 and above, and are not compatible with earlier versions.

 ## Locating possible corrupted data